lostintangent/gistpad/README.md

 <img width="200px" src="https://user-images.githubusercontent.com/116461/74593846-7b6b7880-4fe4-11ea-9bf8-722bf7887ef1.png" />

 You can add new files to a gist or directory from the Explorer at any time by right-clicking them and selecting `Add New File(s)` or `Upload File(s)`.
 You can also rename/delete directories as well, by right-clicking them in the tree and selecting the appropriate command.
 If you'd like to move a file from one directory to another, simply right-click the file, select `Rename File` and edit the directory name that it's in.
 It's that simple!

+### Archiving Gists

+To help keep your gist list organized, you can archive gists that you want to keep but don't actively use.
+To archive a gist, simply right-click it in the `Gists` tree and select `Archive Gist`.
+Archived gists will appear in a separate `Archived gists` node at the bottom of the `Gists` tree view.

+To unarchive a gist, right-click it in the `Archived gists` node and select `Unarchive Gist`.
+This will move it back to the main gist list.
+Additionally, archived gists can be edited/used/shared exactly like "regular" gists.

 ### Gist Commenting